papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 4. Remove numeric suffix to get base filename
 5. Look for sidecar with matching numeric suffix (or no suffix)
 6. If found → **SUCCESS**
-7. Exclude matched pair from further processing
+7. Exclude matched media file from further processing
+8. Track matched sidecar (but keep available for other phases)

 **Example:**